-One personal project I commenced last year explores the Woodlands of England.
-Having worked, albeit briefly, for the Dowager Duchess of Devonshires' Estate in North Yorkshire when I was younger, I had an affinity with traditional English woodlands which I wanted to explore further.
+One personal project I commenced last year explores the magic & mystery Woodlands have had on Cultures for over 2000 years.
+Having worked, albeit briefly, for the Dowager Duchess of Devonshires' woodland Estate in North Yorkshire when I was younger, I had an affinity with woodlands which I wanted to explore further.

 Let's start shooting..